 Introduction

-In accordance with US regulations, the University of Bristol is required to submit and report a student’s personal data regarding their studies, in relation to their Title IV Federal Loans, to the US Department of Education (USDE) every 60 days.
+In accordance with US regulations, the University of Bristol is required to submit and report a student’s personal data regarding their studies, in relation to their Title IV Federal Loans, to the US Department of Education (ED) every 60 days.

-These enrolment details will be submitted via the National Student Loan Data System (NSLDS), which is maintained by the USDE.
-This information is accessible to lenders, guarantee agencies, and Schools determined by USDE to be authorised users of this system.
+These enrolment details will be submitted via the National Student Loan Data System (NSLDS), which is maintained by ED.
+This information is accessible to lenders, guarantee agencies, and Schools determined by ED to be authorised users of this system.

 The University is obliged to report a student’s attendance (i.e. full-time attendance, part-time attendance), course type, expected course end date and academic year dates.
-Any status changes must be updated on the NSLDS system within 45 days of becoming aware of a status change.
+Any status changes must be updated on the NSLDS within 45 days of becoming aware of a status change.

 US students who are not taking out Title IV Federal Loans during their studies at the University of Bristol will not have their information reported.
-However, if these students have Title IV Loans from previous study, prior to studying at Bristol, which require deferment, their details can be added to the NSLDS systems to defer previous loans.
+However, if these students have Title IV Loans from previous study, prior to studying at Bristol, which require deferment, their details can be added to the NSLDS to defer previous loans.

 How a Student’s Status is Reported

 Every 60 days, the University is required to check the enrolment status of US Title IV Loan recipients at Bristol on the University database.
-This is to check if any changes have been made to the student status, which Bristol’s US Loans Administration Team may not be aware of.
+This is to check if any changes have been made to the student status, which we may not be aware of.

-Students considering any change to their student status (suspension, withdrawal, leave of absence (PGR students only), changing to part time registration), are advised to email us-loans@bristol.ac.uk prior to making such a decision to check how this change in mode of attendance will affect their US Loans eligibility.
+Students considering any change to their student status (suspension, withdrawal, leave of absence (PGR students only), changing to part time registration), are advised to email the US Loans team at us-loans@bristol.ac.uk prior to making such a decision to check how this change in mode of attendance will affect their US Loans eligibility.

 NSLDS Enrolment Statuses